top of page

 I felt foreign in my own body at times confused by a version of myself that wasn’t flowing with colors, patterns, imagination, and ideas forcing my hands into making.
 I had lost my natural energy to create.
 My creativity was completely gone.
 I had zero interest to sketch, illustrate, sew, build, or even dream up a new color pallet for the loom.
 It was as if my body and lifeblood needed to pause, be still, and be present.
 There was this part of me that so deeply missed weaving that it felt like I was on hold or in freeze mode until I could return.
 Every day I would sit in the evening passing the time by reading, stoking the fire, doing physical therapy, and using whatever ounce of hope I had to invest in the next day hoping that it may be the day my knee and leg start working again.

 There was a 3 or 4-month period in which the possibility became real that I may not be able to return to weaving on the Hattersley loom.
 These were disorienting months.
-I was desperately trying to face the reality of this potential, honestly experiencing the emotions of sadness, confusion, and anger.
+I was desperately trying to face the reality of this potential.
+Honestly experiencing the emotions of sadness, confusion, and anger.
 Why would so many things fall perfectly in place for becoming this weaver and then not be able to enjoy it and continue my journey?
 I felt I needed to prepare myself for this potential.
 What would my creative practice look like without the loom?
-How would this change my studio, relationships, and financials?
+How would this change my studio, relationships, and finances?
 I also realized that this would shift and change a very important part of my identity, I was a Hattersley weaver and I wouldn’t be anymore.
 I talked with fellow artists, hearing advice and picking their brains on new mediums I should try if I had to say goodbye to my first love.
 Lists were made of new potential hobbies, some new materials were purchased and countless YouTube tutorials were watched in hope of inspiration.
 Mostly, I was courageously hoping that lightning does strike twice and I was ready to find a new creative home if need be.

 Through endless hours of regular physical therapy sessions that started out gentle and evolved into grueling challenges.
 My body slowly returned to the familiar feeling of walking, moving, and experiencing new strength and stability.
 With this new normal my creativity started to drop hints, leaving a little trail of crumbs for me to pick up along the way and slowly find my path back to a rich world of inspiration, enthusiasm, joy, and little kid energy bubbling over with ideas.